-I have used an Xbox Controller on Xbox 360, and then on Xbox One.
-Experience in both places had been outstanding, and I have hardly got any error which results in disconnection from the console.
+I have used an Xbox Controller on Xbox 360 and then on Xbox One.
+Experience in both places has been outstanding, and I have hardly got any error that results in disconnection from the console.
 However, a few times, the controller was not detected by the console for some odd reason, and I had to try a few troubleshooting steps to get this done.
 In this post, we share what you can do if your Xbox One Controller keeps disconnecting and won’t stay on.

 Xbox One Controller keeps disconnecting

 This trick applies in many places.
-If you are not able to fix any issue, just power cycle your console.
+If you cannot fix any issue, just power cycle your console.
 Here are the steps:

 - Hold the Xbox button on the front of your Xbox One console for till you hear a sound, and the console shuts down.